phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 options to provide PDOM descriptions.

 * The DAG features of the a11y side of Scenery are handled the same way as graphical `Node`s in Scenery.
-Each `Node` with the `ParallelDOM` trait added to its prototype has N `AccessibleInstance`s based on the number of times it has been added to the scene graph.
-The PDOM elements of each `Node` are created and handled with `AccessiblePeer`.
-There is a 1x1 relationship of `AccessibleInstance` and `AccessiblePeer`.
+Each `Node` with the `ParallelDOM` trait added to its prototype has N `PDOMInstance`s based on the number of times it has been added to the scene graph.
+The PDOM elements of each `Node` are created and handled with `PDOMPeer`.
+There is a 1x1 relationship of `PDOMInstance` and `PDOMPeer`.

 ## Basic Example - adding a11y features to a `Node`
 The primary to add a `Node` to the PDOM is through options passed through to `Node.js`.
 First off, each